FHA loans overview

 You may be able to get away with a slightly higher DTI if you compensate with proof of residual income, cash reserves, steady employment or a high credit score.

-Once you’ve done that, it’s time to track down a lender.
+Compare mortgage rates from multiple lenders to find the best mortgage.
 The Department of Housing and Urban Development offers a searchable list online.

 Using an FHA loan calculator can help you determine the minimum allowable down payment and maximum FHA mortgage allowed on a home purchase.
 Enter in a few details and also get an estimate of closing costs and required upfront Mortgage Insurance Premium (MIP).